-KCSiE 2022 reminds us of the importance of understanding emotional wellbeing and mental health and the relevance of these to the safeguarding agenda.
-It is important to remind staff of the links.
-Positive links, EYFS 2021: Positive Behaviour and Anti-Bullying policy.
+KCSiE 2023 reminds us of the importance of understanding emotional wellbeing and mental health and the relevance of these to the safeguarding agenda.
+It is important to remind staff of the links to the EYFS and the PSED curriculum.

-All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.